 The three jutting rocks of Faraglioni are perhaps the most recognizable feature that the island of Capri has to offer.
 Mere meters away from the southern coast of the island, each rock has been given its own name.
 The first, Stella, is still attached to the mainland island, with Faraglione di Mezzo and Faraglione of Outwards stretching into the sea.

-The dramatic landscape that Faraglioni provides can be seen in a variety of different ways, with boat trips offering you the chance to travel through the stone archway created in the center of Faraglione di Mezzo.
+The dramatic landscape that Faraglioni provides can be seen in a variety of different ways, with boat trips offering you the chance to travel through the stone archway created in the centre of Faraglione di Mezzo.
 If a boat trip is not for you, the plethora of nearby beaches offers you the chance to view the nature of your own statues from the ocean.

 5) Over 80% of Capri’s summer tourists are on day trips from nearby Sorento and Naples

 If you’re looking to book one of our luxury Capri villas, you may be wondering how busy Capri can be, especially if you’re planning a holiday over the peak summer season.
 Due to the popularity of nearby Sorento and Naples, visiting the island of Capri has become an increasingly popular day excursion for tourists to experience.
 However, with 80% of tourists on the island at any given time having only booked to experience the island for a day, you’re left with peace and quiet at the end of the day.

 6) Almost half of the population of Capri died due to the plague in the 17th Century